MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 The Reward Model evaluates the quality of an entire sequence we just built.

-This model, an additional transformer model, will predict at the input of the sequence, when reaching the readout token how good it thinks the preceeding Q-A combination is, essentially making a guess on each completion's quality.
+This model, an additional transformer model, will predict at the input of the sequence, when reaching the readout token how good it thinks the preceding Q-A combination is, essentially making a guess on each completion's quality.
 This scalar prediction at the input of this readout token is now intended as a judgement of quality, serving as a guide in assessing the completion-providing model's confidence.

 Only now does the human-derived ranking come into play.
 We adapt perceived rewards through the actual, human-decided ranking, nudging some scores up, some others down, making the Transformer tend towards one most favored option as the answer.
 We attain an optimized *Reward Model* for response quality.